 Need for renovation:

-As the ownership of the building changes hands, a $500,0000 renovation must be done in order for UWNEMN’s offices and programs to be effectively and efficiently carried out.
-The current plan for renovations includes: the building of individual office spaces, all new pallet racks for the Buddy Backpack program area, heating updates for Good360 program space, office furniture and more.
+As the ownership of the building changes hands, a $700,0000 renovation must be done in order for UWNEMN’s offices and programs to be effectively and efficiently carried out.
+The current plan for renovations includes: the building of individual office spaces, all new pallet racks for the Buddy Backpack program area, heating updates for Good360 program space, roof repairs, office furniture and more.

 Join us in creating a lasting legacy!